The Complete Compliance Guide to Archiving of Online Data

 1. Capture: You need to ensure that all new content is in some way being captured in case you eventually need it.
 This could be through a crawler on your website or through an API on your social media and team collaboration platforms.

 2. Search: Since archived records can be overwhelming, you need a way to effectively search your archives so that you can actually find what you need, when you need it.
 For example, in the case of Pagefreezer, you can use the dashboard to search all of your archived websites and web pages for keywords.
-You can also search Slack or Workplace for specific users or keywords across all timelines, groups, channels, direct conversations, etc.
+You can also search Workplace for specific users or keywords across all timelines, groups, channels, direct conversations, etc.

 3. Collect: Simply searching your archives is not enough.
 You also need to be able to collect the records you’ve identified as relevant.
 Pagefreezer has a case management tool that allows you to add relevant records to a specific case folder to ensure that everything is kept together.
 You can also leave notes for yourself, or other reviewers, as you collect and add each record.